dirigeants/klasa/guides/Advanced SettingsGateway/SettingsGatewayKeyTypes.md

 // Extend Serializer to create your own.
 These are loaded from  the Serializers folder. module.exports = class Date extends Serializer {

 	constructor(...args) {
-        super(...args, { aliases: [] }); // If you want aliases for this, you can set them here.
+		// If you want aliases for this, you can set them here. super(...args, { aliases: [] });
 	}

 	// This function is used to tell Settings what this data is actually representing deserialize(data) {
 		// Assuming data is stored in milliseconds
-	// We can turn this date, given from your database, into a readable date. return new Date(data); // new Date Object with our specified data }
+		// We can turn this date, given from your database, into a readable date.
+		// new Date Object with our specified data return new Date(data);
+	}

 	// This function is used to tell Settings what this data should be stored as serialize(value) {
-        // Convert Date Object back into milliseconds so it can be stored by the database. return value.getTime(); // Value here is our Date Object from deserialized.
+		// Convert Date Object back into milliseconds so it can be stored by the database.
+		// Value here is our Date Object from deserialized. return value.getTime();
 	}

 	// This function is used to tell Settings what we should display the deserialized data as. stringify(value) {
-    	return value.toDateString(); // Value here is our Date Object from deserialized }
+		// Value here is our Date Object from deserialized return value.toDateString();
 	}

+};
 ```

 **All serializers must resolve values into primitives or storable plain objects, otherwise, the provider may have issues with storing the value.**